 - All types of dynamic media experiences (lower thirds, full-screen intros, photomontages).

-- Look development for color correction.
+- Look for development with is color correction tools.

 It can also be used for video editing, especially after adding motion graphics and visual effects to the already edited footage.